alfordmpofu/alfordmpofu/README.md

 - 🔭 I’m currently working on ...Artificial Intelligence/Medical Neuroscience
 - 🌱 I’m currently learning ...Medical Neuroscience,Machine learning, Artficial Intelligence
 - 👯 I’m looking to collaborate on ...
 Anything of the Future
 - 🤔 I’m looking for help with ...Any help is help.
-Open minded AF
+Open minded
 - 💬 Ask me about ...Africa, anything
 - 📫 How to reach me: ...Alford.mpofu@icloud.com
 - 😄 Pronouns: ...
 Us/We/United